-Africa faces huge challenges with multiple issues that adversely affect public health, one of which is the ability for both rural and urban Africans to access a clean water supply.
-According to the WHO [1], only 59% of the world's population had access to adequate sanitation systems, and efforts to achieve the Millennium Development Goal, which is aiming for 75% by the year 2015, has fallen short by nearly half a billion people.
-The potable water sources most accessible to inhabitants in rural African are largely dams, wells, rivers, streams, ponds, which might harbor pathogen that cause diseases such as diarrhea, cholera, typhoid fever, river blindness, Schistosomiasis among others.
-Antibiotic resistance is a form of drug resistance whereby some sub-populations of microorganisms, usually bacterial species, are able to survive after exposure to one or more antibiotic [2].
-Antibiotic resistance may result from antibiotic resistance genes residing on transmissible plasmids thus facilitating their transferor antibiotic drug misuse by respondents.
-Therefore, this study aims at isolating and identifying plasmid-bearing multiple antibiotics resistant gram negative bacteria from different water sources in Akure south local government.
+- 37 Africa face huge challenges with multiple issues that adversely affect public health, one of which is the - ability for both rural and urban Africans to access a clean water supply.
+According to the WHO [1], only - 39 59% of the world's population had access to adequate sanitation systems, and efforts to achieve the - 40 Millennium Development Goal, which is aiming for 75% by the year 2015, has fallen short by nearly half a - billion people.
+The potable water sources most accessible to inhabitants in rural African are largely dams, - 42 wells, rivers, streams, ponds, which might harbor pathogen that cause diseases such as diarrhea, - 43 cholera, typhoid fever, river blindness, Schistosomiasis among others.
+Antibiotic resistance is a form of - 44 drug resistance whereby some sub-populations of microorganisms, usually bacterial species, are able to - 45 survive after exposure to one or more antibiotic [2].
+Antibiotic resistance may result from resistance genes - 46 residing on transmissible plasmids such as (NvS genes) thus facilitating their transferor antibiotic drug - 47 misuse by respondents.
+Therefore, this study aims at isolating and identifying plasmid-bearing multiple - 48 antibiotics resistant gram negative bacteria from different water sources in Akure south local government.